 Western diet promotes cognitive decline and Alzheimer’s disease

 Researchers are examining the role of the Western diet in cognitive decline and neurodegenerative problems in mice.
 Previous research has already shown a link between poor diet, obesity and Alzheimer’s disease.
-New research in rodents may uncover a mechanism behind this phenomenon, which scientists could use to develop potential therapies to treat neurodegenerative disorders.
+New research in rodents may uncover a mechanism behind this phenomenon, which scientists might use to develop potential therapies to treat neurodegenerative disorders.

 In recent years, studies of the typical Western diet have linked it to adverse reactions in the body, including prostate cancer, sepsis, and chronic intestinal infections.
 A new study suggests that the Western diet may have a negative effect on the brain, leading to cognitive decline and neurodegenerative problems.
-The researchers believe their findings could offer potential therapies for the treatment of neurodegenerative disorders, such as Alzheimer’s disease.
+The researchers believe their findings might offer potential therapies for the treatment of neurodegenerative disorders, such as Alzheimer’s disease.

 The study is published in the journal iScience